Agoric/documentation/main/ertp/guide/amount-math.md

 - **Manipulator Methods**
   - [amountMath.add(leftAmount, rightAmount, brand?)](../api/amount-math.md#amountmath-add-leftamount-rightamount-brand)
     - Returns an `amount` that is the union of the `leftAmount` and `rightAmount` `amount` arguments.
 For a fungible `amount`, this means add their values.
 For a non-fungible `amount`, it usually means including all elements from both `leftAmount` and `rightAmount`.
+      Throws an error if the optional `brand` argument isn't the same as the `amount` arguments brands.
     - <<< @/snippets/ertp/guide/test-amount-math.js#add
   - [amountMath.subtract(leftAmount, rightAmount, brand?)](../api/amount-math.md#amountmath-subtract-leftamount-rightamount-brand)
     - Returns a new `amount` that is the `leftAmount` argument minus the `rightAmount` argument  (i.e. for strings or objects everything in `leftAmount` not in `rightAmount`).
 If `leftAmount` doesn't include the contents of `rightAmount`, it throws an error.
+      It also throws an error if the optional `brand` argument isn't the same as the `amount` arguments brands.
     - <<< @/snippets/ertp/guide/test-amount-math.js#subtract
 - **Amount Creation Methods**
   - [amountMath.make(brand, allegedValue)](../api/amount-math.md#amountmath-make-brand-allegedvalue)